lblod/frontend-embeddable-notule-editor/README.md

   const editorContainer = document.getElementById("my-editor");
   const editorElement = await renderEditor({
     element: editorContainer,
-    title: "my editor", // optional, this will set the "title" attribute of the iframe
-    width: "500px", // width attribute of the iframe
-    growEditor: true, // optional, if true the editor will grow to fit the content, this will disregard the height attribute
-    height: "300px", // height attribute of the iframe
     plugins: arrayOfPluginNames, // array of plugin names (see below)
     options: configurationOptions, // configuration object (see below) });